Paris Cabarets 2026: Moulin Rouge vs Crazy Horse vs Paradis Latin – Complete Comparison Guide

 Crazy Horse’s Totally Crazy is a sexy and classy cabaret show, the best cabaret Paris has to offer of its kind.
 The intimately small theatre of this cabaret allows for no elaborate special effects, just the enviable perfection of the 20 nude dancers executing superb choreographies.

 There is a fantastic use of song, dance, and special effects in this Paris nude show.
 What is clear is that you don’t come to the Crazy Horse Paris to see spectacular costumes and leathers!
-Like other cabarets of its kind, there are also magic and comedy acts while the ladies change their barely-there costumes.
+Like other cabarets in Paris, there are also magic and comedy acts while the ladies change their barely-there costumes.

 There are nightly shows at 8:30 p.m. and 11 p.m., and three shows on Saturday.
 Because it usually sells out very soon, try to book your tickets ASAP.
 Seating is first-come, first-served, so arrive about 30 minutes in advance.